 With more than 190 km of mountain bike trails and numerous road riding options, biking is an excellent way to explore Banff National Park.
 Trails range from easy to difficult and the biking season typically extends from May to October.

-Banff National Park encourages the use of mountain bikes for the appreciation and enjoyment of the park’s spectacular landscape of rugged mountains, broad valleys, glaciers, alpine meadows and wildlife species.
+Banff National Park encourages the use of bikes for the appreciation and enjoyment of the park’s spectacular landscape of rugged mountains, broad valleys, glaciers, alpine meadows and wildlife species.